roseulldemolins/ogma/README.md

 You'll need 3 terminal sessions on the go:

-1. To start up the Mongo DBMS, using the `mongod` command from any place in your deirectory structure
+1. To start up the Mongo DBMS, using the `mongod` command from any place in your directory structure
 1. To start up the back end using the `npm start` command from within the `ogma\Backend\ogma_api` directory
 1. To start up the front end using the `npm start` command from within the `ogma\Frontend` directory